Divide-By-0/blog/content/posts/things.md

 description: "Some useful physical items to improve your quality of life."
 ---

 Thought it would be fun to share useful things that I've bought for myself, as inspired by [Andrew Connor](https://andrewconner.com/things/), [Alexey Guzey](https://guzey.com/tools-gear/), and nudging from [Vivek](https://twitter.com/viv_boop).
 Most other lists online are more comprehensive and I have taken many things from them.
 Most stuff is from Amazon (linked via short reflinks, but I still link to the cheapest version + only stuff I would have linked without that).
-I want to add software here soon.
+I want to add software here soon as well.

 This alive document will be updated every time I buy something incredible.